nicdoescomp/nicdoescomp/README.md

 💻 My Coding Journey
 ------------------------------------------------------------
 I started out learning C++ and recently began exploring Python, diving into web development.
-My current project, Calico Countertops, is a playful exploration of 3D modeling and web interaction using CSS and JavaScript.
+My current project, Calico Countertops, is a playful exploration of web interaction using CSS and JavaScript.
 It’s been a fun challenge building a website from scratch, and I’m always eager to learn more!

 ### 💡 Tech Skills & Interests